Andre Braugher: Career

 Braugher's first film role was in the 1989 film Glory as Thomas Searles, a free, educated black man from the North who joins the first black regiment in the Union Army.
-He played Kojak's sidekick in the late-1980s ABC television film revival of Kojak.
+He played Kojak's sidekick in the late 1980s ABC television film revival of Kojak.
 He subsequently moved on to a role on the television series Homicide: Life on the Street as Detective Frank Pembleton, a self-righteous, fiery, unyielding, Jesuit-educated police detective.
 Braugher won Television Critics Association awards for individual achievement in drama in 1997 and 1998.
 He was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 1996 and 1998, winning in the latter year.
 He left Homicide after its sixth season but returned for the reunion television film.
-He has also co-starred in the films City of Angels, Frequency, and Poseidon.
+He also co-starred in the films City of Angels, Frequency, and Poseidon.

 In 1997, he was selected by People as one of the "50 Most Beautiful People in the World".

 As part of the Shakespeare in the Park series at the Delacorte Theater in New York City's Central Park, Braugher played the title role in the 1996 production of Henry V, for which he received an Obie Award.
 In 2000, he played the title role as Ben Gideon in the series Gideon's Crossing, which lasted one season.
-In 2002, Braugher narrated the award-winning, PBS-broadcast documentary Muhammad: Legacy of a Prophet, produced by Unity Productions Foundation and recently re-issued.
+In 2002, Braugher narrated the award-winning, PBS-broadcast documentary Muhammad: Legacy of a Prophet, produced by Unity Productions Foundation.
 He narrated The Murder of Emmett Till for PBS.
 He played Detective Marcellus Washington in the TV series Hack from 2002 to 2004.

-In 2006, Braugher starred as Nick Atwater in the mini-series Thief for FX Networks, winning a second Emmy for his performance.
+In 2006, Braugher starred as Nick Atwater in the miniseries Thief for FX Networks, winning a second Emmy for his performance.
 He portrayed General Hager in the 2007 film Fantastic Four: Rise of the Silver Surfer.
 Braugher appeared on the TV series House, M.D. as Dr. Darryl Nolan, a psychiatrist who helps House recover from his addiction to Vicodin.
 He also appeared in the TNT series Men of a Certain Age, for which he was nominated twice as Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 He also voiced the villain Darkseid in the animated film, Superman/Batman: Apocalypse.
+He took supporting roles in the science fiction film The Mist (2007), the mystery film Passengers (2008), and the action thriller Salt (2010).